Spinal Cord Abscess

 The Batson plexus (the confluence of epidural veins in the spinal canal) may contribute to the origin of an abscess by allowing organisms to lodge and thus develop in the spinal cord and its surrounding parenchyma.

-Postoperative intramedullary spinal cord abscess due to Mycoplasma hominis has been reported after a neurosurgical procedure.[5]
-Intramedullary Aspergillus abscess has also been reported.[6]
+Postoperative ISCA due to Mycoplasma hominis has been reported after a neurosurgical procedure.[13]
+Intramedullary Aspergillus abscess has also been reported.[14]

 Presentation

-As with most neurological diseases, signs and symptoms depend upon the abscess location and duration.
+As with most neurologic diseases, signs and symptoms depend upon abscess location and duration.
 In an acute presentation, symptoms of infection (eg, fever, chills, back pain, malaise) are common.
-Neurological symptoms and signs include weakness, paresthesia, dysesthesia, bladder and bowel incontinence, and acute paraplegia.
-The neurological signs and symptoms are dependent upon the location in the spinal cord of the abscess with the most common location for an intramedullary abscess is the thoracic spinal cord.
+Neurologic symptoms and signs include weakness, paresthesia, dysesthesia, bladder and bowel incontinence, and acute paraplegia.
+Neurologic signs and symptoms are dependent upon the location of the abscess in the spinal cord; the most common location for an intramedullary abscess is the thoracic spinal cord.
 Clinical symptoms are similar to those of patients with epidural abscesses, but percussion tenderness is not noted.

-In more chronic cases, signs and symptoms mimic those of an intramedullary tumor, and neurological symptoms predominate over those of a systemic infection.
-The neurological progression is gradual.
-A high degree of awareness is necessary to diagnose chronic spinal cord abscess; in contrast, acute abscesses are generally encountered in extremely ill patients presenting with acute onset of back pain.[8]
+In more chronic cases, signs and symptoms mimic those of an intramedullary tumor, and neurologic symptoms predominate over those of a systemic infection.
+Neurologic progression is gradual.
+A high degree of awareness is necessary to diagnose chronic spinal cord abscess; in contrast, acute abscesses are generally encountered in extremely ill patients presenting with acute onset of back pain.[15]

 Prognosis

-The outcome is generally good with appropriate use of antibiotics and surgical treatment.
-However, the abscess location determines the residual neurologic deficits.
+The outcome for patients with spinal cord abscess is generally good with appropriate use of antibiotics and surgical treatment.
+However, abscess location determines residual neurologic deficits.
 The patient's degree of sepsis ultimately establishes overall mortality.
-With the advent of modern antibiotics and lower surgical mortality, most abscesses are treated successfully.
+Due to advancements in medicine in the areas of antibiotics, radiology, and surgery, the mortality rate for ISCA was reduced from 90% between 1840 and 1944 to 4% between 1998 and 2007.[3]
 With steroids and more timely localization through MRI, neurologic deficits can be reduced.

 However, patients may be affected by devastating neurologic sequelae and may succumb to this disease.
-Overall mortality rates vary from 10-20%.
-Moreover, approximately 70% of patients demonstrate residual neurological sequelae following appropriate treatment.
-Importantly, a significant percentage of patients have recurrence of the abscess.
-Consequently, repeat MRIs are essential in patients' long-term and follow-up care.
+Overall mortality rates vary from 10 to 20%.
+Moreover, approximately 70% of patients demonstrate residual neurologic sequelae following appropriate treatment.
+It is important to note that a significant percentage of patients have recurrence of the abscess.
+Consequently, repeat MRIs are essential for patients' long-term and follow-up care.

 Laboratory Studies

-Cerebrospinal fluid (CSF) examination may show elevated protein and leukocyte levels but can be within reference ranges.
+Cerebrospinal fluid (CSF) examination may show elevated protein and leukocyte levels that can be within reference ranges.

 Imaging Studies

-The procedure of choice for diagnosing a possible intramedullary spinal cord abscess is gadolinium-enhanced MRI.[9, 10, 11, 12, 13] If a high probability of spinal abnormality is present, an MRI of the area will demonstrate the mass.
-MRI is also valuable in demonstrating any associated disease process (eg, epidural or subdural infection, bone involvement, dermal sinus).[14]
+The procedure of choice for diagnosing a possible intramedullary spinal cord abscess is gadolinium-enhanced magnetic resonance imaging (MRI).[17, 18, 19, 20, 21] If a high probability of spinal abnormality is present, an MRI of the area will show the mass.
+Magnetic resonance imaging is also valuable in demonstrating any associated disease process (eg, epidural or subdural infection, bone involvement, dermal sinus).[22]

-MRI does not differentiate among the types of masses (ie, between tumor and abscess), although an abscess generally demonstrates ring-enhancement, while a metastatic lesion generally demonstrates a nodular pattern of enhancement.
+Magnetic resonance imaging does not differentiate among types of masses (ie, between tumor and abscess), although an abscess generally demonstrates ring enhancement, and a metastatic lesion usually has a nodular pattern of enhancement.

 Spinal cord abscesses produce homogeneous spinal cord enlargement on T1-weighted images but produce high signal intensity on T2-weighted images.
-The abscess margin enhances brightly with gadolinium.
+The abscess margin is enhanced brightly with gadolinium.

 Diffusion-weighted imaging (DWI) with a b-value of 1000 and apparent diffusion coefficient (ADC) maps provide early and accurate detection of abscess and pus collection.
-DWI is useful not only for the diagnosis but also for the treatment planning of pyogenic and non-pyogenic spinal infections[13]
+Diffusion-weighted imaging is useful not only for diagnosis but also for treatment planning for patients with pyogenic and nonpyogenic spinal infections.[21]

 Most other diagnostic modalities are ineffectual in showing an abscess.
 Plain radiographs show only bony changes (if present).
-Myelography usually shows only widening of the spinal cord.
+Myelography usually reveals widening of the spinal cord.

 Medical Therapy

-Treatment involves a combination of 3 modalities: surgical drainage of the abscess cavity, identification of the infecting organism, and administration of appropriate antibiotics for a proper length of time.
+Treatment involves a combination of 3 modalities: surgical drainage of the abscess cavity, identification of the infecting organism, and administration of appropriate antibiotics for an appropriate length of time.

 During the entire course of treatment, steroids are used to reduce spinal cord swelling and edema associated with the abscess.